In a classic interview, Mike Tyson went totally beserk that saw his reputation as a bad boy increase rapidly.

 Giving an interview with Channel 9’s Russ Salzberg in 1999 to promote the fight, Tyson reacted badly to questions posed.

-What transpired was an eye-popping exchange on live TV that proved ‘The Baddest Man on the Planet’ was still as mean as ever.
+An eye-popping exchange on live TV proved ‘The Baddest Man on the Planet’ was still as mean as ever.

 The back and forth with Salzberg went smoothly in parts but ultimately turned sour.

-Salzberg: Both is a 6-1 underdog, are there any concerns on your part?”
+Salzberg: Both are a 6-1 underdog.
+Are there any concerns on your part?”

 Tyson: “I don’t know anything about the numbers.
 I know what I can do.
 I’m about killing this mother f***er.”

-Perplexed, Salzberg came back with: “Okay, how about the nineteen months off?”
+Perplexed, Salzberg returned with: “Okay, how about the nineteen months off?”